 How Do I find out about jobs, internships, or volunteer positions at Lincoln Center?

 Lincoln Center for the Performing Arts lists its jobs, internships, and volunteer positions online at AboutLincolnCenter.org.
 You can also contact the Human Resources Department for more information by emailing [email protected].
 Please contact the Human Resources departments of each resident organization for their job listings

 How do I become a member of Lincoln Center for the Performing Arts?

-To become a member of Lincoln Center, just call our Membership staff at 212.875.5443 or send an email to [email protected].
-You can also find information on our membership page.
+To become a member of Lincoln Center for the Performing Arts, Inc., please call our Membership staff at 212.875.5443 or send an email to [email protected].
+You can create an account on this site and click on "Purchase Memberships."

 What is the schedule for the water shows displayed by the Revson Fountain?